 - Start learning from books, podcasts, blogs, friends, families; take every opportunity to learn.
 Today, download one money podcast and subscribe to one financial blog.
 Learn from your past mistakes and write down ways you can avoid making them again.

 - Get excited about the challenge of paying off your debt.
 Think about how much stronger (and richer) you are going to be next month, next year, in 5 years.
 Think about how much happier you are going to be every day of the debt-free journey you are about to embark on.
 Think of how much happier you (and your bank account) are going to be when you are finally debt-free.

 Debt doesn’t have to be the worst thing that ever happened to you.
 Debt doesn’t have to define you or permanently set you back in life.
 Debt is just a part of your story.
 And it doesn’t even have to be a bad part of your story.
 It can be a story of gaining confidence.
 A story of overcoming a challenge.
 A story of becoming a more understanding and empathetic person.
 It can be a part of your life story, but not your entire life story.

 You may feel suffocated by your debt.
 Trapped, helpless, defeated.
 You may feel all of these things at the moment you are reading this article, but I want to implore that you change your mindset.
 It might not happen today.
 It might not happen tomorrow.
-But if you work over the next few days to change your mindset, your debt story will start changing in front of you.
+But if you work over the next few days or weeks to change your mindset, your debt story will start changing in front of you.
 Don’t stay stuck.
 Don’t stay in debt.